alpine-collective/alpinejs-devtools/README.md

 -   [Get the Chrome Extension](https://chrome.google.com/webstore/detail/alpinejs-devtools/fopaemeedckajflibkpifppcankfmbhk)
 -   [Get the Firefox Extension](https://addons.mozilla.org/firefox/addon/alpinejs-devtools/)

-If you are using Google Chrome, make sure that you are have gave the extension a permission to `Access to File URLs`, you can do this by following these steps:
+If you are using Google Chrome, Alpine Devtools won't work with local files unless you configure the extension to be allowed `Access to File URLs`.
+You can allow it by following these steps:

 1. Open chrome settings
 2. Go to `extensions` tab
 3. Choose `Alpine.js devtools` and press details
-4. enable `Allow access to file URLs`
+4. Enable `Allow access to file URLs`

 Check the following screenshot with it enabled